StanislavYurchenko/funny-cubes-game/README.md

 - You get 1 point for the yellow square.
 - You will lose 1 point per red square.
 - When you click on a green, yellow or red square, one, two or zero new cubes may appear.
-- The game ends after time is left or if all the spaces are filled with colored squares or colored squares disappear completely.
+- The game ends after time is up or if all the spaces are filled with colored squares or colored squares disappear completely.

 ### User instructions: